Kradxn/umbra-sec-spectral/content/index.md

 banner:
   title: Umbra - We love passwords!
   subtitle: |-
     they are easy to use
     they can be secure
-    security does not need be complicated!
+    security does not need to be complicated!
   actions:
     - label: Request demo
-      url: "/demo"
+      url: "mailto:demo@umbra-sec.com?subject=Request a demo for me!"
       is_scrolly: false
       is_primary: true
   bottom_link: